Learning Zero-Shot Subject-Driven Video Generation Using 1% Compute: Gradient Measurement and Analysis

 \paragraph{Trained Parameters.} We compute statistics over the same trainable set $\theta_{\text{train}}$ defined in Sec.~\ref{sec:algo_details} (LoRA adapters on attention and selected projection layers; base weights and normalization scale/bias remain frozen).

-At a checkpoint $\theta_t$, we freeze parameters and assemble two validation mini-batches, using the same preprocessing as training unless noted: \begin{itemize} \item \textbf{Paired subject-images}: $(I^{(1)}, I^{(2)}, P)$ sampled from the validation split, disjoint from training subjects.
+At a checkpoint $\theta_t$, we freeze parameters and assemble two validation mini-batches, using the same preprocessing as training unless noted: \begin{itemize} \item \textbf{Subject-image pairs}: $((I^{(1)}, P), I^{(2)})$ sampled from the validation split, disjoint from training subjects.
 Images are decoded to $720\!\times\!480$ with the same preprocessing as training (random crop jitter enabled; no view drop during measurement).
-Prompts $P$ are tokenized exactly as in training. \item \textbf{Unpaired videos}: $(T, V)$ sampled from the validation split of the unapired video corpus.
+Prompts $P$ are tokenized exactly as in training. \item \textbf{Arbitrary videos}: $(T, V)$ sampled from the validation split of the unapired video corpus.
 Videos are decoded on-the-fly, resized to $720\!\times\!480$, and truncated to at most $49$ frames rendered at $8$ or $16$ fps.
 A reference frame is selected uniformly at random (\texttt{RandomFrameSelect}). \end{itemize}

 \paragraph{Timestep Sampling and Objective.} We use the same diffusion scheduler as in Sec.~\ref{sec:algo_details}.
 For each sample, draw a timestep $\tau \sim \text{Unif}\{0,\dots,N{-}1\}$ and add Gaussian noise according to the scheduler; the target is formed via velocity parameterization.
 We then compute gradients with respect to $\theta_{\text{train}}$: